Uncommon Signs of Perimenopause Explained

 2. Emotional and Cognitive Symptoms

 Mood swings are a well-known symptom of perimenopause, but feelings of overwhelm and panic attacks can often come as a surprise.
-These emotional changes are closely tied to hormonal shifts, as estrogen influences key neurotransmitters like serotonin and dopamine, which regulate mood and emotional stability.
+These emotional changes are closely tied to hormonal shifts, as fluctuations in estrogen level influence key neurotransmitters like serotonin and dopamine, which regulate mood and emotional stability.
 Meanwhile, brain fog—a frustrating mix of difficulty concentrating, memory lapses, and mental sluggishness—is linked to changes in blood flow and how the brain uses energy during this transitional phase.

 What can help?
 Exercising, learning to pull back on commitments when feeling overwhelmed, and practicing mindfulness can create space for emotional balance.
 Supplementing with clinically proven ingredients like St John’s Wort and Saffron—studied for their ability to support mood and anxiety—can also provide significant relief (featured in our Mood supplement).
 For cognitive support, nootropics like Bacopa and Ginkgo Biloba, known as cognitive enhancers, can help boost clarity and memory (found in our Focus supplement).